 This taxable benefit arises where an employer pays any premiums towards an insurance policy which is directly or indirectly for the benefit of the employee or his or her spouse, child, dependant or nominee.
 When an insurance policy is in the name of the employer (employer-owned), this paragraph is applicable and the employee should be taxed on the fringe benefit.
 This paragraph only applies to products supplied by an insurer.
+This paragraph does not apply in respect of an insurance policy that relates to an event arising solely out of and in the course of employment of the employee.

-In the case where the policy is in the name of the employee (employee-owned), it falls within the scope of Release from Debt fringe benefit.
+In the case where the policy is in the name of the employee (employeeowned), it falls within the scope of Release from Debt fringe benefit.